Endowment Life Insurance

 Should I get a life insurance endowment plan?

-An endowment life insurance could be right for you if…
+An endowment life insurance plan could be right for you if…

 - You want a pool of savings when the policy matures which can either be reinvested or used to enjoy your retirement.

-- You want a low risk or risk free investment tool which is guaranteed to payout at the agreed upon date as long as you pay your premiums.
+- You want a low risk or risk free investment tool which is guaranteed to payout on the agreed date as long as you pay your premiums.